-A driver must meet special requirements to operate a school bus, religious organization bus, child care vehicle, vehicle used in for-profit ride sharing or vehicle used for senior citizen transportation.
-For more information, please visit a local Driver Services facility or call the Safe Ride Section of the Secretary of State's office at 217-782-7674.
+A driver must meet special requirements to operate a school bus, religious organization bus, child care vehicle, or vehicle used in for-profit ride sharing or for senior citizen transportation.
+For more information, visit a local Driver Motor Vehicles (DMV) facility or call the Safe Ride Section of the Secretary of State's office at 217-782-7674.

-For procedures on obtaining a license to operate a motorcycle or commercial vehicle, please refer to the Illinois Motorcycle Operator Manual, the Rules of the Road for Non-CDL Vehicles or the Commercial Driver's License Study Guide available at any Secretary of State facility or at ilsos.gov.
+For procedures on obtaining a license to operate a motorcycle or commercial vehicle, refer to the Illinois Motorcycle Operator Manual, the Rules of the Road for Non-CDL Vehicles, or the Commercial Driver's License Study Guide available at any DMV or at ilsos.gov.